abpio/abp-commercial-docs/en/startup-templates/application/azure-deployment/step1-create-azure-resources.md

 ### Create a new Azure Web App Service for AuthServer application

-Same as the API application, you can create a new Azure Web App Service for an AuthServer application in the same resource group.
+Similar to the API application, you can create a new Azure Web App Service for an AuthServer application in the same resource group.

-Same as above but you only need to modify the name of the web app service to **authserver-yourapp** in step 5.
+Same as above, but you only need to modify the name of the web app service to **authserver-yourapp** in step 5.

 ### Create Azure Cache for Redis